abinit/abinit/doc/topics/_LatticeWannier.md

 ## Tutorials
-[[tutorial|lattice_wannier]] : The tutorial on how to build LWF's with anaddb from phonon calculations.
+[[tutorial:lattice_wannier][How to build Lattice Wannier functions]] : The tutorial on how to build LWF's with anaddb from phonon calculations.

 ## Related Input Variables